---

 Insurance startup reporting metrics serve as the backbone for evaluating performance, ensuring transparency, and driving informed decision-making.
 Key Performance Indicators (KPIs) are quantifiable measures of performance used to evaluate success.

-To attract venture capitalists and lenders, insurance startups should present key operational and financial metrics that highlight transparency, growth, and risk management.
+To attract venture capitalists and lenders, insurance startups should present metrics on transparency, growth, and risk management.
+Each audience prices a different risk and rewards a different signal.

 Despite a strong focus on metrics, [74% of companies struggle to achieve and scale value](https://www.bcg.com/press/24october2024-ai-adoption-in-2024-74-of-companies-struggle-to-achieve-and-scale-value) from their KPI-driven initiatives.
 This insight comes from a 2024 BCG survey and underscores the challenges of translating metrics into sustained operational gains.
 Prioritizing actionable KPIs can bridge this implementation gap.

-Creating a robust KPI dashboard is essential for streamlined reporting to investors and lenders.
+Creating a strong KPI dashboard is essential for clear reporting to investors and lenders.
 A well-designed dashboard should:

 Selecting the right insurance KPIs ensures startups track the most relevant performance indicators for growth and investor confidence.

 Anchoring operational KPIs to emerging risks is vital.
-In 2024, insured losses from natural catastrophes exceeded USD100 billion for the fifth consecutive year.
-This scale demonstrates why robust KPI benchmarking remains a core risk mitigation strategy for insurers.
+In 2024, [insured losses from natural catastrophes](https://www.swissre.com/dam/jcr:b17dff9d-c026-46e6-b3f9-a0839fb5ed65/2024-sustainability-report-en.pdf) exceeded USD100 billion for the fifth consecutive year.
+That scale forces benchmarking, since a single catastrophic year can wipe out three years of underwriting profit.

 Edge case: Changes in regulation may require rapid reporting updates.
 Outdated or incomplete data can erode investor trust.